Close menu

 Looking at developments over the past few months, the Company, currently valued at around EUR 70 million, appears poised for its next quantum leap.
 With the launch of NetraAI 2.0, NetraMark is making a significant step toward precision medicine.
 The platform is already supporting a Phase III study by Asclepion Pharmaceuticals in the field of pediatric heart surgery, enabling the precise identification of subgroups of children who respond particularly well to the active ingredient L-citrulline.

-The Company is now venturing into an exceptionally complex field: glioblastoma research.
-In collaboration with the renowned US research center, the Mayo Clinic, NetraMark is developing an AI-powered analysis and decision-making tool to enable novel therapeutic approaches against one of the most aggressive brain tumors.
+NetraMark is now venturing into an exceptionally complex field: glioblastoma research.
+As recently filed in the Company’s Form 7, we note its collaboration with the renowned Mayo Clinic.
+Together, NetraMark is developing an AI-powered analysis and decision-making tool to enable novel therapeutic approaches against one of the most aggressive brain tumors.
 To date, over 90% of all studies in this field have failed, partly due to imprecise patient selection and a lack of reliable biomarkers.

 Using so-called NetraPersonas, explainable patient subgroups are formed that provide detailed insights into disease progression and response to therapy.
 This is based on highly complex longitudinal data from cerebrospinal fluid, supplemented by state-of-the-art proteomics data from the SomaLogic platform.
 Among other things, tumor development in relapses, molecular effects of surgical interventions, and responses to chemotherapy and immunotherapy are analyzed.